Alerica/Gardenia-Store-Management-System/README.md

 }
 ```

-## 3. Login Page
+## 4. Login Page
-If you want to go to the cashier page
+If you want to go to the admin page
 the default password is "4321" and username is "admin"

-If you want to go to the admin page
+If you want to go to the cahsier page
 the default password is "1234" and username is "user"

 ## Common issue you may found